Nonchalantcode/silly_python_project/README.md

-Hello world!
-This is just a silly Python project that I'm using to teach myself stuff about Python
+This is just a silly project to learn a little bit more about Python and about tdd in it.